 Refill footing where needed around gates or troughs

-Most paddocks benefit from dragging every two to four weeks during dry weather.
-Avoid dragging when wet, since it spreads parasites and damages soil.
+Most paddocks benefit from manure removal or dragging every two to four weeks during dry weather.
+Avoid dragging/manure removal when wet, since it spreads parasites and can damage soil.
+If using a collection tool, like the Paddock Blade, using this after heavy rainfall can cause the manure to smear and spread also.

 For long-term planning, try using the paddock maintenance cost estimator to understand how consistent upkeep affects your budget.
 Composting manure is another sustainable option.
 Learn more on how to compost horse manure for safe disposal that supports soil health.